BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 ```bash
 clear
 ```
 This will just remove the text in the terminal, and will not change or delete anything.
-It is always safe to use `clear` whenever you need a clean terminal.
+It is always safe to use `clear` whenever you need a terminal.

 ## 1.3.9 Creating a new directory